Leaders: Proving Need Not Stop the Improving #EmployeeDevelopment

 Leaders, do your employees spend most of their time proving their value to you or improving their value to the organization?

-After your feedback or a performance review, do they truly feel the focus is on improving their skills or wonder if it is on proving themselves?
+After your feedback or after a performance review, do they truly feel the focus is on improving their skills?
+Or do they think the focus on proving themselves to you?

 Proving Need Not Stop the Improving – It’s Up to You!